3HP latent TB treatment

 The impact

-As of end of 2021, we estimate the partnership has contributed to:
+As of end of 2022, we estimate the partnership had contributed to:

-- an estimated additional 101,000 people living with HIV who will complete treatment, improving health outcomes and tackling onward transmission, and
+- an estimated additional 419,000 people living with HIV completed treatment, improving health outcomes and tackling onward transmission

-- 25,500 fewer people who will be hospitalised due to adverse effects from the medication when compared to the current standard-of-care,
+- 106,000 fewer people were hospitalised due to adverse effects from the medication when compared to the current standard-of-care,

 How we calculate the impact of this agreement